 Along with discovering dance I also discovered a love of performance that I had for too long left hidden.

-I am building these learning “mountains” and setting them in place in my path.
-Putting one foot in front of the other and dealing with the limitations and the doubts I hope to continue climbing until my final curtain, even if there is no audience that will make the distance.
+I am finding these learning “mountains” and setting them in place in my path.
+Putting one foot in front of the other and dealing with the limitations and the doubts, I hope to continue climbing until my final curtain, even if there is no audience that will make the distance.

-A motivating view, as a choreographer, dancer and performer is that how I personally perceive and use my ageing body is best done from the perspective of the here and now.
-Unfortunately like many others I have been conditioned to think of my body and what it can do from the perspective of some younger vantage point.
+A motivating view, as a choreographer, dancer and performer is that I personally perceive and use my ageing body from the perspective of the here and now.
+Unfortunately like many others I have been conditioned to think of my body and what it can do from the perspective of some unamed younger person’s vantage point.
 The unfortunate part about this is that it sets me up to think in terms of loss and decline.
 I prefer, alternatively, to think in terms of opportunity and possibility.
-All bodies are ageing, all bodies have limitations and equally all bodies, when we let them and work with them, embody opportunities and possibilities of expression for us to discover.
-And then perhaps to entertain, inform, excite, puzzle or in some way stimulate something fresh and new in others.
+All bodies are ageing, all bodies have limitations.
+Equally all bodies, when we let them and work with them, embody opportunities and possibilities for expression.
+As we can discover and realise these possibilities, perhaps to entertain, inform, excite, puzzle or in some way stimulate something fresh and new in others.

-And so to dance and make dance in private and in public.
+And so I have resolved to dance and make dance in private and in public.